prb/pips-solver/README.md

-# Pips Solver
+# Pips Solver, 8x8-2x2 Mechanical Proof, and Poly Pips Game Concept
-Last updated 2025-10-23.
+Last updated 2025-10-27.

+This project contains three subprojects:

-This project is a human-specified solver for the NY Times Pips game with implementations coded by [Gemini Pro 2.5](https://deepmind.google/models/gemini/pro/), [Claude Sonnet 4.5 Code](https://www.claude.com/product/claude-code), and [OpenAI Codex 5](https://chatgpt.com/features/codex).
-You can scroll to the bottom of this page to see the output of the solver.
+- The *Pips Solver* is a human-specified solver for the NY Times Pips game with implementations coded by [Gemini Pro 2.5](https://deepmind.google/models/gemini/pro/), [Claude Sonnet 4.5 Code](https://www.claude.com/product/claude-code), and [OpenAI Codex 5](https://chatgpt.com/features/codex).
+- The *8x8-2x2 Mechanical Proof* is an human-specified, AI-implemented mechanical proof of an assertion from [Polyominoes 101 - The Absolute Basics](https://www.polyominoes.com/101-the-absolute-basics/) that an 8x8 grid with a 2x2 square removed can be tiled with the 12 pentominoes (up to chirality).
+This work was done by Claude Code.
+- The *Polypips Game Concept* extends the concept of the Pips game to polyominoes, introduces a game generator that accepts various heuristics, and a solver.
+This work was done by Codex 5.

+These is more discussion about each of the subprojects in the sections below.

+## Pips Solver Discussion
-The specification is in [strategy.md](strategy.md), and my primary objective was to experiment with different AI models/agents and what it's like to work with them (and to have them work with each other).
+The specification is in [pips-solution-strategy.md](pips-solution-strategy.md), and my primary objective was to experiment with different AI models/agents and what it's like to work with them (and to have them work with each other).
 I used the [Zed](https://zed.dev) editor for authoring, with a draft of the specification being written independently first and then iteratively improved through the initial work of implementing it via Gemini.

 I worked through four stages: